Recruitment & probation

 Following completion of the interviews, the Chair (or their nominee) will contact the preferred applicant and make a verbal offer of employment.
 The starting salary will normally be the lowest point on the pay scale for the grade.
 Any offers above the minimum must be justified with evidence in the Request to Offer information submitted by the School or Professional Service administrator.
 The HR Adviser or Partner may contact you for further information about the starting salary if the rationale is not clear.
 During the verbal offer discussion, it is also advisable to confirm the applicant’s start date, taking into consideration their contractual notice and any holiday plans.

-All applicants are requested to provide at least two referees on their application and to indicate when they can be contacted.
-References will be taken up by the School or Professional Service at the relevant time and if necessary, a written offer can be made subject to receipt of satisfactory references.
+All applicants are requested to provide at least two referees as part of the contract request offer.
+References will be taken up by the School or Professional Service, but a written offer can be made subject to receipt of satisfactory references.

 - All applicants for Grade 1-5 jobs must provide the names of two referees one of whom must be their current or most recent direct line manager.